uds-datalab/PDBF/README.md

 PDBF toolkit is written in Java and LaTeX and can be used to compile documents on Windows, Mac and Linux.
 PDBF documents are also platform independent and run on any desktop OS (Windows, Linux, Mac) with a browser/PDF viewer.

 A [demo paper](https://infosys.uni-saarland.de/publications/p1972-dittrich.html) of our tool is appearing at [VLDB 2015](http://www.vldb.org/2015/).

-##Bugs, Suggestions, Feature requests
-If you encounter bugs, have suggestions, or have a feature request, then please go to the [issue page](https://github.com/uds-datalab/PDBF/issues), open a new issue if necessary and explain your concern.

 ##License
 This toolkit is licensed unter the MIT License (see [here](https://github.com/uds-datalab/PDBF/blob/gh-pages/LICENSE.md))